Behold the new entry-level Ford vehicle - it's a truck

-DETROIT, June 3 (Reuters) - Ford Motor Co on Thursday confirmed it will introduce a compact pickup truck called Maverick next week, augmenting its entry-level vehicle offerings more than three years after it said it would largely abandon the U.S. sedan market.
+Ford Motor Co (F.N) on Thursday confirmed it will introduce a compact pickup truck called Maverick next week, augmenting its entry-level vehicle offerings more than three years after it said it would largely abandon the U.S. sedan market.

 While Ford said it will provide more details about the truck on June 8, executives have talked about the "white-space" vehicle that will move the U.S. automaker into a new segment, and people familiar with the plans said the Maverick's starting price will be below $20,000.